Contractive coupling rates and curvature lower bounds for Markov chains: Preliminaries and main inequality

 \section{Preliminaries and main inequality}

-Following \cite{con-2022}, we work with a so called ``mapping representation'' of the Markov chain, which we briefly recall.
-We are given a set of moves $G$ (where a move $\sigma \in G$ is a function $\sigma \colon \Omega \to \Omega$) together with a transition rate function $c\colon \Omega \times G \to \R_{\geq0}$, so that $c(\eta,\sigma)$ represents the rate of using move $\sigma$ starting from state $\eta$.
-Such a mapping representation has already proved useful before in establishing functional inequalities and curvature lower bounds for Markov chains \cite{pra-pos-2013, cap-pra-pos-2009, erb-maa-2012}.
-Typically (and if not otherwise specified) we use the letter $\eta$ for a state and $\sigma, \gamma, \bar{\gamma}$ for moves.
-We make the assumption that for each move $\sigma$ there exists a unique inverse $\sigma^{-1}\in G$ such that $\sigma^{-1} \sigma \eta= \eta$ whenever $m(\eta) c(\eta, \sigma) >0$ and, without loss of generality, we also assume that a null move $e$ (the identity map) belongs to $G$.
+Following \cite{con-2022}, we work with a so-called ``mapping representation'' of the Markov chain, which we briefly recall.
+We are given a finite set of moves $G$ (where a move $\sigma \in G$ is a function $\sigma \colon \Omega \to \Omega$) together with a transition rate function $c\colon \Omega \times G \to \R_{\geq0}$, so that $c(\eta,\sigma)$ represents the rate of using the move $\sigma$ starting from the state $\eta$.
+Such a mapping representation has already proved useful before in establishing functional inequalities and curvature lower bounds for Markov chains \cite{pra-pos-2013, cap-pra-pos-2009, erb-maa-2012, fat-maa-2016, erbar-henderson-menz-tetali}.
+Typically (and if not otherwise specified) we use the letter $\eta$ for a state and $\sigma, \gamma, \bar{\gamma}$ for moves, and to lighten the notation we write for example $\sigma\eta$ instead of $\sigma(\eta)$ for the state reached after jumping with the move $\sigma$ from the state $\eta$.
+We make the assumption that for each move $\sigma$ there exists a unique inverse $\sigma^{-1}\in G$ such that $\sigma^{-1} \sigma \eta= \eta$ whenever $m(\eta) c(\eta, \sigma) >0$ (recall that we denote by $m$ the unique invariant measure).
+We also denote by $e\colon \Omega \to \Omega$ the `null move'' (i.e. the identity map); without loss of generality, we assume that $e\notin G$ and we denote by $G^* \coloneqq G \cup \graf*{e}$ the enlarged set of moves, as in \cite{con-2022}.
 With this notation, we can write explicitly the action of the generator $L$ of the continuous time Markov chain in the form

+for any bounded $\psi\colon \Omega\to \R$.
+Notice that in \eqref{eq:generator} we could also take the sum for $\sigma \in G^*$, and that in this context the rates $c(\eta, e)$ can be arbitrarily defined.
+The state space $\Omega$ is at most countable, and we assume that